civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added: HasGulags flag to govt.
 Each turn a citizen is turned to a slave in this govt
 Added: IsCapitalist flag to govt.
 Each turn a citizen is turned to a merchant in this govt
 Added: IsTechnocracy flag to govt.
 Each turn a citizen is turned to a scientist in this govt
 Added: IsAgraraian flag to govt.
-Each turn a citizen is turned toa farmer in this govt
+Each turn a citizen is turned to a farmer in this govt
 Added: HasMindlessTelevision flag to govt.
 Each turn a citizen is turned toa entertainer in this govt
 Added: CantSell to buildings
 Added: ExcludedbyBuilding if you have any bldgs in the list you cant build this building